 After a rather long wait, the Samsung Galaxy S6 Edge finally received the Android Marshmallow update in March 2016.
 With both the Samsung Galaxy S7 and Galaxy S7 Edge receiving the Android Nougat update recently, hopes are high that Samsung's 2015 flagship will follow suit.
-A recent tweet by Samsung UK seems to dash our hopes of receiving the Android 7.0 update anytime soon though.
+The latest news is that Samsung has started to rollout a Nougat update to Samsung Galaxy S6 Edge devices in Europe, India and Sri Lanka.

 Samsung Galaxy S6 Edge Android Nougat update